-How do you think your life experiences prepared you for writing paranormal romance and other novels?
+How do you think your life experiences have prepared you for writing romance?

 Have you ever felt as if you were being dictated to while you wrote a book–as if the words came of their own accord?
 If yes, which book did that happen with?